KIT-MAMID/mamid/USERMANUAL.md

  - General information:
     Risk groups are sorted by their time of creation.
-    They reduce downtimes of replica sets.
+    They reduce downtimes of Replica Sets.
     To show the slaves in a risk group, click on the risk groups title.
  - How to choose a risk group: When ever slaves share a common fault source, they should be assigned to different risk groups.
 If this is not possible, the fault sources most likely to fail should e considered first.
 Possible fault sources are e.g. slaves running on the same blade or having the same power source.